The Decisions Your State Can Make continued...

 Learn about your state's plan.
 You can find details about what’s offered in your state by going to our interactive map.

 You may get a price break.
-Your state's web site should let you know whether you can get financial help from the government, called a subsidy or tax credit.
-This can lower your monthly payment for health insurance or lower your out-of-pocket costs.
-Your state Marketplace may also show whether you qualify for Medicaid or Medicare.
+Your state's Marketplace will let you know whether you can get financial help, called a subsidy or tax credit, from the government.
+This can lower your monthly payment for health insurance and, in some cases, lower your out-of-pocket costs.
+Your state Marketplace will also show whether you qualify for Medicaid.